jeffhuang4704/vulasset/API.md

 3️⃣ row: Defines the number of rows to fetch.
 Use -1 to fetch all rows.
 4️⃣ orderbyColumn: Use different column to sort
 5️⃣ orderby: Use different sort type
-6️⃣ qf: quick filter search term, this will be used to search the CVE Name and score (depends on the scoretype) 7️⃣ scoretype: v3 or v2
+6️⃣ qf: quick filter search term, this will be used to search the CVE Name, score (depends on the scoretype) and feed rating 7️⃣ scoretype: v3 or v2
 8️⃣ lastmtime: 1605353432 // time tick 👈